AndySin/CloudWeather/README.md

 # CloudWeather
 A cloud-based weather application

-Currently, users are able to search for a city location.
+Currently, users are able to search by city name or zip code.
 The application will display the current temperature, as well as weather situation (rainy, overcast, clear skies, etc).

+TODO: Better data visualization.